 A Montage where a character or a scene shifts from one era to era.
 A "Mister Sandman" Sequence may or may not occur on a particular era, may it be a person, a place, or an item.
 The one thing that this montage depicts is that the atmosphere, clothes, and music sequentially changes.
-For instance, the progress initially starts from Ancient Rome, progresses to The Renaissance, then goes further up to The Forties, then transcends to The Eighties, then finally to the Present Day.
+For instance, the progress initially starts from Ancient Rome, progresses to The Renaissance, then goes further up to The '40s, then transcends to The '80s, then finally to the Present Day.
 Needs More Examples

 - The 2008 Hovis Bread Commercial, "Go On, Lad!" focuses on a boy who, in 122 seconds, walks down on history lane from the Victorian Era to the present day as he walks down through significant events on British history.

 - The Mercedes-Benz SL commercial "Timeless" focuses about the said car as it drives through the 1950s up to the present day while the style of the car changes.